plone/volto/docs/source/upgrade-guide/index.md

 ### Babel config housekeeping

 Historically, Volto was using "stage-0" TC-39 proposals.
-The configuration is starting showing its age, since Babel 7 dedided to stop maintaining the presets for stages, so we moved to use an static configuration instead of a managed one.
+The configuration was starting showing its age, since Babel 7 dedided to stop maintaining the presets for stages, we moved to use an static configuration instead of a managed one.
 That lead to a "living on the edge" situation since we supported proposals that they didn't make the cut.
-For more information about the TC39 approval process (https://tc39.es/process-document/)
+For more information about the TC39 approval process read (https://tc39.es/process-document/)

 We decided to put a bit of order to caos and declare that Volto will support only stage-4 approved proposals.
 They are supported by `@babel/preset-env` out of the box and provide a good sensible default baseline for Volto.

 Proposal deprecations: